curlsloth/NYU-HPC-4-newbies/README.md

 ```
 #SBATCH --gres=gpu:2 # requesting 2 GPUs
 ```
-However, unless your job really needs GPU and you are very experienced in using it, I don't recommend requesting for any GPUs:
+However, unless your job specifically requires GPU usage and you are highly experienced in utilizing it, I do not recommend requesting GPUs for the following reasons:

-1. **The queue time is typically very long for requesting any GPU jobs.** GPU is rare and everyone wants to use it.
-In my experience, the fast computational speed of GPU cannot make up the extra queue time for requesting even 1 GPU.
+1. **Long Queue Times:** Queue times for GPU jobs are typically very long because GPUs are in high demand.
+Even with the faster computational speed of GPUs, the extended queue times often negate their benefits.

-2. **NYU HPC will terminate the job with low GPU usage.** You may need to trial-and-error a few times to make sure you can well use a GPU, but that means your jobs will be in many long queues.
+2. **Termination for Low GPU Usage:** NYU HPC may terminate jobs that do not effectively utilize GPUs.
+This could require trial-and-error to optimize GPU usage, resulting in prolonged queue times for your jobs.

 ### Can I use Jupyter notebook on HPC? ###

-Yes you can do it via Open OnDemand!
-Here is the [instruction](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/open-ondemand-ood-with-condasingularity).
+Yes, you can use Open OnDemand!
+Here are the [instructions](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/open-ondemand-ood-with-condasingularity).

-I recommend to use this GUI to directly experimenting with your script while using the HPC's resources.
-It can be more effective than experimenting on your local computer with limited resources or run-and-debug everytime executing a .py file.
-Once you have a working pipeline, you can reorganize it into a .py file for scaling up.
+I recommend using this GUI to experiment directly with your scripts while utilizing HPC's resources.
+It can be more effective than testing on your local computer with limited resources or running debugging cycles each time you execute a `.py` file.
+Once you have a working pipeline, you can reorganize it into a `.py` file for scaling up.

 ## 8. Acknowledgement ##

 Shout out to NYU HPC's technical staff.
-They are knowledgeable, friendly, patient, and very willing teach me.
+They are knowledgeable, friendly, patient, and very willing to teach me.
 A huge thanks to them!!